dej611/karma-directives-preprocessor/README.md

 ### Contribute

 If you want to contribute to the project (e.g. adding new functions, etc..) you're more than welcome.
-Please provide new tests to each new contribution you make.
+Please add unit tests for any new or changed functionality.

+### Release history

+0.0.5 Added new `@include` directive
+0.0.4 First full documented and tested version.

 ----